jewelsofthought/neshama/site/posts/tol/tol_cards.md

 The reason they want all this information, is not to help you (that is a side effect of the main purpose.
 If they do help you, then they may get your business, for their service or product becomes a perceived value add.), but to make a profit.
 Here is where we become the rats in the cage, our only purpose in life, as perceived by the marketeers, is to benefit their company and make them rich and profitable.
 For that is the ultimate purpose of existence as defined by this culture.
 The US having brought this motif to the level of an art form, using all the science and technology that they can muster.

 This has to change to be used for the benefit of us all.
 To track and monitor our habits desires and needs.
 Our purpose in life should be to ensure that we all have the means with which to express these desires and fulfil our needs, hopefully in a positive and constructive manner.
-Though if our ethic has changed to be one of aiding one another to achieve this, and we are rewarded appropriately, so that it becomes worth our while, and we receive the recognition that all of us yearn for, I think we will begin to see less and less incidents of destructive and non-productive behavior patterns.
+Though if our ethic has changed to be one of aiding one another to achieve this, and we are rewarded appropriately, so that it becomes worth our while, and we receive the recognition that all of us yearn for, I think we will begin to see less and less incidents of destructive and non-productive behaviour patterns.

 For example, there is a group in New York City of organic farmers that began to give out free fresh fruit and vegetables in the poverty stricken areas of the 5 boroughs.
 By feeding the people, and eventually providing them with work, the crime rate in the area dropped, to the level that the city noticed, and began to support them financially, and use the police to help them distribute the food.
 Apparently, now that the people did not have to deal in drugs to feed their family, they stopped doing so.
 Also, now that the kids saw that there were other ways of earning a living, besides drug dealing, which was the only way of getting ahead in the ghetto, they began to take to it.

+---

+## Institutions

+The masses need to be bound, otherwise they enter into paroxysms of self-destruction.

+The institutions of yore were the anchors to which we were bound.
+They are crumbling, and uncertain in this time, and thus the society as a whole begins to crack.

+---

+## Chaos

+XO (from brown diary 2010) Feb 07, 2013:

+I am afraid we are heading straight for a disaster.
+It is not going to be a single disaster, but a series of cascading disasters that will climax in a catastrophic system failure.
+If the system is too centralised, then it has major nodes that if they fail will cause systemic collapse.
+Thus it is imperative to begin to distribute the generation of power and energy, of manufacturing and production as locally as possible.
+This is necessary for the survival of the system.

+It is essentially a participatory system, in which the participants co-operate to produce the best results for all.
+We could argue endlessly on the details of what is best, but we can start with what is necessary.
+Air, water and food are the three fundamentals of individual life.
+Children is a prerequisite for human life.
+Shelter is a necessary component for families to survive.
+Shelter would bring in the concept of safety and sovereignty.
+Let us start there.